dzero1/impactlab/README.md

-# Additional Instructions the app
+# Additional Instructions for the app

 Challenge 1:
     please use 1_programming_challenges.php file.